sceik/shop-example-android/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Contact

-If you have any questions or want to reach out to the maintainer, please send an email to `youremail@example.com`.
+If you have any questions or want to reach out to the maintainer, please send an email to `cirofinizio91@example.com`.

 ---

-This README provides a basic template to get you started.
-Make sure to customize each section according to the specific details and requirements of your project.